mskrajnowski/10c-blog-10links/post.md

 ![Logos](tech-cloud.png)

 The theme of the latest hackday was trying out various backend as a service products.
-We've decided to take it to the extreme and set ourselves the goal of not setting up any backend servers, focusing on using 3rd party products and minimal glue code.
+We've decided to take it to the extreme and set ourselves the goal of not using any custom servers, focusing on using 3rd party products and minimal glue code.

 Before the event we've researched available tools and selected:
 - [Parse][] as our data store